ykubo82/bioCHL/README.md

   pip3 install -e git+http://github.com/QUVA-Lab/artemis.git#egg=artemis
 ```
-and replace the codes in the directory 'spiking-eqprop' with our codes.
+and replace the codes in the directory 'spiking-eqprop' with our codes in 'bioCHLspk'.
 These implementations are based on https://github.com/quva-lab/spiking-eqprop

 For our experiments, we used the spkinking neural networks with Optimal Step-Size Adaptation